zhenglab/IntrinsicHarmony/README.md

 Zonghui Guo, Haiyong Zheng, Yufeng Jiang, Zhaorui Gu, Bing Zheng<br>

-Here we provide PyTorch implementation and the trained model of our framework.
+Here we provide PyTorch implementation and the pre-trained model of our framework.

 ## Prerequisites